Checking Trustworthiness of Probabilistic Computations in a Typed Natural Deduction System: TPTND

 \begin{example} Consider a coin $c$, which we assume to be fair, i.e., whose assumed probability distribution on its outputs has the form

 We might devise a system which if the fair coin $c1$ returns $Head$, it will make another coin $c2$ return $Tail$ with a frequency of $45\%$ of the times over $1000$ throws:

-To verify the system is actually working in this way, we shall throw $c1$ a $1000$ times, and if it returns heads a number of times considered sufficiently close to $50\%$ in proportion to the number of throws (i.e., if $c1$ can be actually considered fair) we state that $c2$ using the output of $c1$ will return $Tail$ circa $45\%$ of the times over its own $1000$ throws whenever $c1$ returns heads, namely around $50\%$ of the times over its own $1000$ throws:
+{ In order to verify that the system is actually working in this way, we shall throw $c1$ a $1000$ times.
+If we obtain the information that it returns heads a number of times which is close enough to the $50\%$ of the total number of throws, we can use this information to obtain information on $c2$.
+Indeed, on the basis of the output of $c1$, $c2$ will return tails $45\%$ of the times in which $c1$ returns heads.
+Therefore, we know that $c2$ will return tails the $45\%$ of the $50\%$ of the $1000$ throws:}

 This final judgment says that we expect tails from the second coin and heads in the first coin with a frequency of $22.5\%$ over $1000$ times. \end{example}